CollegeBoreal/INF1100-201-23H-02/5.Metal/.doc/containerd.md

 Reading state information...
 Done
 Package 'containerd' is not installed, so not removed Package 'runc' is not installed, so not removed
-The following packages were automatically installed and are no longer required: docker-ce-rootless-extras libltdl7 libslirp0 pigz slirp4netns Use 'sudo apt autoremove' to remove them.
 0 upgraded, 0 newly installed, 0 to remove and 0 not upgraded.
 ```